-Our main panel of judges are those primarily concerned with formulating a longlist, a shortlist, and picking a winner – with a vote in that process...
+Our main panel of judges are those primarily concerned with creating a longlist, a shortlist, and picking a winner.

-Our advisory panel exists to help our judges formulate their opinions on submissions with more diverse ideas and input.
-And also to help with the day-to-day running of the prize...
+Our advisory panel exists to help our judges form their opinions on submissions with more diverse ideas and input.
+And to also help with the day-to-day running of the prize...

 Dr Stevie Marsden - is a Lecturer in Publishing at the University of Derby.
 They are an expert in literary prize culture and have experience in managing and consulting on a number of major prizes.
 Stevie’s academic research interests include contemporary book culture(s) and publishing, and diversity and inclusion in the creative industries.

-Blaine McCartney - is a Postgraduate Taught student of Violence, Terrorism and Security at Queens University Belfast.
+Blaine McCartney - is a Postgraduate of Violence, Terrorism and Security at Queens University Belfast.
 His research interests include the experiences of disabled people before, during, and after conflict.